Faizila/README-Generator/README.md

 # Description

-* README Generator is a node.js application that dynamically generates a professional README.md file from the user's response using the npm Inquirer package.
+* README Generator is a node.js command-line application that dynamically generates a professional README.md file from a user's input using the npm Inquirer package.

 * When user types node index.js in the command line then the user is prompted with few questions about the project.

 * Once user answers all the questions then this application generates a README.md file based on user's response.

+* The README will be populated with the following:

+1. Project title
+2. Description
+3. Table of Contents
+4. Installation
+5. Usage
+6. License
+7. Contributing
+8. Tests
+9. Questions
+- User GitHub profile link
+- User GitHub email

 # Table of Contents